 Naming your dog, 'Pukak' sounds very exotic, and it lends itself to the most adorable nickname (Pukie).

-If Groundhog's Day is one of your all-time favorite movies, why not name your dog after the most famous groundhog there ever was, Punxsutawney Phil?
+Groundhog's Day is one of your all-time favorite movies, why not name your dog after the most famous groundhog there ever was, Punxsutawney Phil?
 He's sort of a big deal in February.
+12 Polar

-The Polar Vortex of 2019 was insane, with some parts of the country experiencing temperatures colder than Antarctica, according to USA Today.
+Polar Vortex of 2019 was insane, with some parts of the country experiencing temperatures colder than Antarctica, according to USA Today.
 If surviving that deep freeze inspired you to go out and get a dog, then naming him/her after the weather phenomenon is actually kind of perfect.
+13 Teddy

 Not sure how you'll be spending President's Day this year?
 How about getting a dog and naming him after our 26th president, Teddy Roosevelt?